 Introduction

-It's not that unusual for children and even teenagers to wet their bed sometimes, but people don't like talking about it.
-By about the age of five, most children either sleep through the night without wetting the bed, or wake up when they feel that their bladder is full.
-But this ability may only develop later on: More than 15% of all five-year-olds sometimes don't realize that their bladder is full until it's too late.
+It is not that unusual for children and even teenagers to wet their bed sometimes, but people don't like talking about it.
+By about the age of five, most children either sleep through the night without wetting the bed, or wake up when they need the toilet.

+But some children only develop this ability later on: More than 15% of all five-year-olds sometimes don't realize that their bladder is full until it's too late.
 By the time they have woken up, their bed is already wet.

-Bedwetting can be very troubling for the family – especially if it happens often.
-It is considered to be “bedwetting” (medical term: nocturnal enuresis) if children over the age of five still wet the bed without there being a recognizable physical cause.
+It is considered to be “bedwetting” (medical term: nocturnal enuresis) if children over the age of five still wet the bed regularly without there being a physical cause.